Archive for April, 2012

 Governor of Queensland takes the road from Diamantina to Roma

-Governor Wensley noted that Roma was celebrating its sesquicentenary this year.
-Founded on the sight of three pubs in 1862, it is 150 years old later this year.
+Governor Wensley noted Roma was celebrating its sesquicentenary.
+Founded on the site of three pubs in 1862, it is 150 years old this year.
 It was one of the first towns to be gazetted after Queensland separated from NSW and the town gained its name from the wife of Queensland’s First Governor Lady Diamantina Bowen (nee Roma).
-And it was clear from Governor Wensley’s speech it was Bowen’s wife she identified most with, not Queensland’s First Governor.
+In Wensley’s speech it was Bowen’s wife she identified most with, not Queensland’s First Governor.

 The young Contessa Diamantina di Roma was born on the Greek Ionian island of Zante near Corfu in 1833.
-Corfu had briefly passed through French hands during the Napoleonic era but was ruled by Britain by the time of Roma’s birth.
-Her aristocratic Venetian family ruled Corfu in the name of Britain.
-Her mother was Contessa Orsola, née di Balsamo and her father Conte Giorgio-Candiano Roma was president of the Ionian Senate and known to Queen Victoria who appointed him a poet laureate.
+Corfu had briefly been in French hands during the Napoleonic era but by the time of Roma’s birth her aristocratic Venetian family ruled Corfu for Britain.
+Her mother was Contessa Orsola, née di Balsamo and her father Conte Giorgio-Candiano Roma was president of the Ionian Senate and known to Queen Victoria who appointed him poet laureate.

-George Ferguson Bowen was a protestant Irishman educated at Oxford and briefly in the Navy.
-He was appointed chief secretary to the government of the Ionian Islands in 1854 where he mixed in the same circles as Diamantina.
+George Ferguson Bowen was a protestant Irishman educated at Oxford and served briefly in the Navy.
+In 1854 he was made chief secretary to the government of the Ionian Islands, where he met Diamantina.
 They married in April 1856 and they stayed on Corfu until 1859.
-It was that year that Queensland broke free from NSW and Bowen was called by his country to serve as first Governor.
-Lady Bowen was about to head to unfamiliar territory but made immediately welcome by 4000 people on the docks of Brisbane waving British and Greek flags.
+That year Queensland broke free from NSW and Bowen was called by his country to serve as first Governor.
+Lady Bowen headed to unfamiliar territory but was made immediately welcome by 4000 people on the Brisbane docks waving British and Greek flags.

-Following their arrival, the colony of Queensland was officially declared on Saturday, 10 December 1859.
+The colony of Queensland was officially declared on Saturday, 10 December 1859.
 Two days later there was a function for the new Governor and his wife at the Botanic Gardens.
-Bowen would remain Governor of Queensland for eight years, an interventionist Governor who was sometimes popular and sometimes unpopular.
-He had debts to deal with after NSW closed down all its Queensland bank accounts and he had to create a civil service from scratch.
+Bowen remained Governor of Queensland for eight years, an occasionally unpopular interventionist.
+The colony began with debts after NSW closed down all its Queensland bank accounts and he had to create a civil service from scratch.
 It didn’t help his politicians were naive.
-Robert Herbert was just 28 when he became Queensland’s first premier and had arrived here as Bowen’s private secretary.
+Robert Herbert had arrived as Bowen’s private secretary and was just 28 when he became Queensland’s first premier.

-But Queensland would thrive as would the Bowens.
+But Queensland would thrive as did the Bowens.
 Without the demands of office, Roma was extremely popular.
-Governor Wensley said despite her privileged upbringing in Greece, Lady Bowen loved the very different landscape of Queensland.
+Governor Wensley said despite her privileged upbringing in Greece, Lady Bowen loved Queensland.
 She felt instantly at home in the climate and brought a sense of nobility and grace lacking in the young rough and tumble colony.
 Three of her six children were born in Brisbane.
-She was active in social welfare and became patron of many charitable societies.
-Her daughter, also Diamantina, would marry a Queensland grazier.
-Bowen and his wife would later serve in New Zealand, Victoria, Mauritius and Hong Kong before retiring to Britain.
+She was active in social welfare and patron of many charitable societies.
+Her daughter, also Diamantina, married a Queensland grazier.
+Bowen and his wife later served in New Zealand, Victoria, Mauritius and Hong Kong before retiring to Britain.

-There were 23 more governors of Queensland that followed Bowen before Wensley took over in July 2008.
-A former distinguished diplomat she was appointed to the position after her predecessor Quentin Bryce became Governor-General of Australia.
+Twenty-three more governors of Queensland followed Bowen before Wensley took over in July 2008.
+A distinguished diplomat, she was appointed after predecessor Quentin Bryce became Governor-General of Australia.
 Penelope Wensley was a country girl born in Toowoomba in 1946.
 She joined the Australian Foreign Service in 1968 – the only woman selected in an intake of 19.

-Wensley has a stellar diplomatic career at postings across the world including following in Bowen’s footsteps as Consul-General in Hong Kong.
-She was involved in putting together the UN Framework Convention on Climate Change and the UN Convention to combat Drought and Desertification.
-She is keenly interested humanitarian and human rights issues, women’s rights, and environmental and sustainable development.
-When she told Roma and Mitchell flood victims this weekend she would act as an advocate for them with the new State Government, it was difficult not to believe her.
+Wensley had a stellar diplomatic career across the world following in Bowen’s footsteps as Consul-General in Hong Kong.
+She helped put together the UN Framework Convention on Climate Change and the UN Convention to combat Drought and Desertification.
+She is keenly interested in humanitarian and human rights issues, women’s rights, and environmental and sustainable development.
+When she told Roma and Mitchell flood victims this weekend she would act as an advocate for them with the new State Government, it was easy to believe her.

 Room for renewal: Bob Brown quits

-In the end it wasn’t Murdoch’s papers that forced Brown out; it was his own sense of the need for party renewal.
+But it wasn’t Murdoch’s papers that forced Brown out; it was his own sense of the need for party renewal.
 It is not quite generational change.
 New leader Christine Milne will be 59 next month.
-Milne has followed in the footsteps of Brown into the Tasmanian Green movement, then the State Parliament, then Canberra and now the leadership.
+Milne followed Brown into the Tasmanian Green movement, then the State Parliament, then Canberra and now the leadership.
 She is determined to put a new stamp on the party, talking today of the need to appeal to ““progressive business”.
 With her rural background, she said the Greens must also appeal to rural and regional voters.

-As someone who now lives in a rural area, I can safely say this will be a mighty challenge despite obvious synergies.
-Both rural people and the Greens claim to love the land, but they see stewardship of it in different ways.
+As someone who now lives in a rural area, I know this will be a mighty challenge despite obvious synergies.
+Rural people and the Greens claim to love the land, but see stewardship of it in different ways.
 Most rural people are suspicious of the Greens as a city-based organisation with little knowledge or empathy about how country folk live their lives.
 The Greens don’t have any organisation or presence in the bush.
-They also treat country voters with contempt by placing people in elections that don’t live in or even visit the constituency or cannot be bothered to talk to local media, such as Greens Warrego candidate Graeme Maizey in the recent Queensland election who was rewarded for his lack of engagement with just 2% of the vote.
+They also treat country voters with contempt by placing people in elections that don’t live in or even visit the constituency or cannot be bothered to talk to local media.
+Greens Warrego candidate Graeme Maizey in the recent Queensland election was rewarded for his lack of engagement with just 2% of the vote.

 Malawi’s Banda of sisters

 Matters worsened in 2010 after former colonial power Britain slashed $4.5m from its annual $33m aid budget when Malawi bought a $13.26 million presidential jet.
-Britain said its aid criteria were based on the three principles of government commitment to poverty reduction, sound public financial management and human rights.
-Malawi relies on aid for 40 percent of its budget and the country is desperate undeveloped.
-Only one in 20 of Malawi’s population has access to electricity while the rest depend on charcoal and paraffin for cooking and lighting respectively.
+Britain said aid criteria were based on three principles of government: commitment to poverty reduction, sound public financial management and human rights.
+Malawi relies on aid for 40 percent of its budget and the country is desperately undeveloped.
+Only one in 20 of Malawi’s population has access to electricity while the rest depend on charcoal for cooking and paraffin for lighting.

-When Mutharika died, the country’s information minister Patricia Kaliati said Banda could not take over as head of state because she was in opposition.
-However strong calls from the US, EU and Britain and stopped a resistance movement to her ascension from gaining any traction.
+When Mutharika died, information minister Patricia Kaliati said Banda could not take over as head of state because she was in opposition.
+Strong calls from the US, EU and Britain and stopped a resistance movement to her ascension from gaining traction.
 One of Banda’s first actions was to sack Kaliati.

-The 61-year-old Banda is no relation to Malawi’s founding president Hastings Banda who achieved independence for what was then Nyasaland from Britain in 1963.
-The earlier Banda chose the name Malawi for the country based on a corruption of Lake Maravi.
-Following a typical African post-colonial trajectory, Banda turned Malawi into a one party state and became immensely wealthy.
-A pro-Western proxy, his power and support faded after the end of the Soviet Union and by 1993 the internal pressure for democratic change was intense.
+The 61-year-old Banda is no relation to Malawi’s founding president Hastings Banda who achieved independence for Nyasaland from Britain in 1963.
+The earlier Banda chose the name Malawi based on a corruption of Lake Maravi.
+Following a typical African post-colonial trajectory, Banda turned Malawi into a one party state and he became immensely wealthy.
+A pro-Western proxy, his power and support faded after the Cold War and by 1993 the internal pressure for democratic change was intense.

-In the 1994 elections Hastings Banda was defeated by Elson Bakili Muluzi.
-Muluzi proved just as corrupt as his predecessor and siphoned off millions from the sale of Malawi’s food reserves.
+In the 1994 elections Banda was defeated by Elson Bakili Muluzi.
+Muluzi proved as corrupt as his predecessor and siphoned off millions from the sale of Malawi’s food reserves.
 Despite this Muluzi was re-elected in 1999 and tried to change the constitution to run a third time in 2004.
 He was frustrated by parliament, the courts and demonstrations in the street and was forced to stand aside, anointing Mutharika to replace him.
-Within 12 months Muluzi was apologising for his choice of successor and set himself to run again in 2009.
+Within 12 months Muluzi was apologising for his choice of successor and aimed to run in 2009.

 Joyce Banda was one of Mutharika’s earliest ministerial appointments.
-A single mother and refugee from a violent marriage, she had run several successful businesses before entering parliament in 2004.
-She quickly proved her mettle rising to become Foreign Affairs minister after just two years in office.
+A single mother and refugee from a violent marriage, she ran several successful businesses before entering parliament in 2004.
+She proved her mettle rising to become Foreign Affairs minister after just two years in office.
 She was made deputy for the 2009 election but felt betrayed after Mutharika endorsed his brother as successor.

-The role of Peter Mutharika now becomes crucial as Banda attempts to establish her presidential credentials.
-Mutharika is relatively new to Malawi politics have lived in the US for decades as a teacher of law.
-He congratulated Banda on her appointment but is likely to become her biggest issue as he becomes DPP leader following his older brother.
+Peter Mutharika now becomes crucial as Banda attempts to establish her presidential credentials.
+Mutharika is relatively new to Malawi politics having lived in the US for decades as a law teacher.
+He congratulated Banda on her appointment but is likely to be her biggest issue as he becomes DPP leader.

-His congratulations may be smart politics.
 Mutharika’s brother’s death was not greatly mourned.
-As Al Jazeera said, many of Malawi’s 13 million people saw him as an autocrat responsible for an economic crisis precipitated by the British withdrawal of aid.
+As Al Jazeera said, many of Malawi’s 13 million people saw him as an autocrat responsible for an economic crisis.
 Fixing Malawi’s flailing economy presents a great challenge to Banda.
 There is plenty of time between now and 2014 for her to become unpopular allowing Mutharika an easy run at bringing the leadership back into the family.

 Acting the goat

-Cruel practices to goats remain unproven in law.
-However the mere taint of such publicity is now affecting Roma.
+However the taint of such publicity is now affecting Roma.
 One of the major Easter in the Country sponsors is threatening to pull out because of the goats.
-This is a big deal because Easter in the Country is as a not for profit organisation.
+Easter in the Country is as a not for profit organisation.
 Unpaid volunteers spend 12 months getting ready for the next event and rely almost totally on sponsorship.
 They get little financial support from Council (mostly in kind) but bring a lot of tourist dollars to Roma and the region.

 The Easter in the Country committee knows the goat races are a drawcard and believes its goats are treated safely and humanely.
 I saw no evidence to the contrary today (my careless moment aside).
 Yet they cannot deliver a festival without sponsorship and unless a generous patron can be found that does not believe goat racing is cruel, the practice is unlikely to continue in 2013.